CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/managing-multi-tier-applications-with-bindings.md

 ![Binding large scale deployments](../../images/cloud-application-manager/bindinglargescaledeployments1.png)

-### How to use the bindings in configuration?
+### How to use the bindings in configuration

 The bindings information is provided in the event scripts (except the install scripts) and configuration files (via `elasticbox conf`).

 A binding is a jinja2 list which contains many information of the target instance to be used.
 The most commonly used information are addresses and variables.